Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 How Do You Build a Custom Framework?

 The biggest mistake candidates make is memorizing rigid frameworks and applying them to every case.
-Interviewers at McKinsey, BCG, and Bain can immediately tell when you are regurgitating a memorized structure, and it will hurt your evaluation.
+Interviewers at McKinsey, BCG, and Bain can immediately tell when you are reciting a memorized structure, and it will hurt your evaluation.

-For example, if a company is considering entering the organic snack market, you might decide these things need to be true:
+For example, if a company is considering entering the organic snack market, you might decide these four things need to be true:

 - The organic snack market is large and growing